Rhode Island Rent Increase Notice

 Certified Mail Mail your written notification via certified mail, return receipt requested, to create official delivery documentation.
 This method, however, may extend the effective date due to delivery time.

 Regular Mail Rhode Island allows service by regular mail to the tenant’s last known address for your written rent notification.
+However, this method offers less delivery confirmation than certified mail.

 Posted Service Post the notice conspicuously on the rental property after attempting other service methods, as allowed under Rhode Island law.
+Generally, this method is used only as a last resort.

 When Landlords Can Issue Written Rent Notifications